nicedozie4u/Project18/project18.md

   }
 }
 ```
+- Note that to use S3 as a backend, you need to enable versioning on the bucket.

 - Adding the following code which creates a DynamoDB table to handle locks and perform consistency checks:
 ```
 resource "aws_dynamodb_table" "terraform_locks" {